-In this paper, we continue the consideration in this direction and provide, roughly speaking, two methods to construct new derived equivalences from given ones.
-One is to form Φ -Auslander-Yoneda algebras (see Section 3.1 for definition) of generators, or cogenerators over derived-equivalent algebras, and the other is to form quotient algebras of derived-equivalent algebras.
-We point out that our family of Φ -Auslander-Yoneda algebras include Auslander algebras, generalized Yoneda algebras

-$2000\ Mathematics\ Subject\ Classification:\ 18E30, 16G10; 16S50, 18G15.$ and some of their quotients.
-Thus our method produces also derived equivalences between infinitedimensional algebras.
+In this paper, we continue the consideration in this direction and provide, roughly speaking, two general methods to construct new derived equivalences from given ones.
+One is to form Φ -Auslander-Yoneda algebras (see Section 3.1 for a definition) of generators, or cogenerators with a flexible choice of the parameter set Φ , and the other is to form quotient algebras of derived equivalent algebras.
+The first method has two advantages: the plentiful choices of parameters Φ , and the ones of generators.
+This provides a systematic way to construct new derived equivalences based on given ones.
+Thus we can get derived equivalences between Auslander algebras, generalized Yoneda algebras and some of their quotients, as well as between certain kinds of Koszul algebras.
+Furthermore, our consideration is not just confined to derived equivalences between finite-dimensional algebras, but also produces derived equivalences between infinite-dimensional algebras.